bilal2vec/L2/NOTES.md

 ### Todo

 -   autograd
-    -   figure out if you want to use tensor ops in backward or vec ops
+    -   derivative vec for broadcasted mul to a one-element tensor is 6 elements long
-        -   decide what to do with new_with_parents
+        -   problem with derivatives when broadcasting
     -   tests and benchmarks
     -   ops
         -   matmul
             -   3 and 4d backwards don't work yet because transpose should only work on two dims
-        -   slice
-            -   allocates a small (1 element) tensor to satisfy match arms
-        -   view
-        -   concat
-        -   transpose
         -   sum
         -   mean
         -   max